zenaan/quick-fixes-ftfw/zfs/README.md

  - ZoL (ZFS on Linux) as at 2019 commands will HANG if you disconnect a single-drive `zpool` (e.g. a USB drive being the storage for a single zpool) without first running **`zpool export`** !
 The only way to get the various hung `zfs` and `zpool` commands working again, is to reboot!
-This is unfortunate since ZFS is a wonderful filesystem to use on USB drive.
+This is unfortunate since ZFS is a wonderful filesystem to use on USB drives.

- - Use ZFS on your USB attached drives - backups become a breath of fresh air, and joy to use (within a short learning curve achieved at least), and thereby become a daily affair, rather than a yearly "if your lucky" affair.
+ - Use ZFS on your USB attached drives - backups become a breath of fresh air and joy to use (within a short learning curve achieved at least), and thereby an easy daily affair, rather than yearly "if you're lucky."

  - A recursive snapshot followed by send | receive is so simple, use it!